If you are someone who loves to side hustle while traveling, you must have heard about house sitting jobs.

 If you want to land house sitting gigs, then sign up for a bunch of house sitting websites.
-I know, they are expensive, but if you can grab a good number of house sitting jobs, then you will be earning more than the membership fees for all these websites.
+I know they are expensive, but if you can grab a good number of house sitting jobs, then you will be earning more than the membership fees for all these websites.

 Create a stellar profile

 To make it more personalized, add good photographs to your profile.
-You can also provide as many references as possible which can increase the trust factor helping you to land more jobs.
+You can also provide as many references as possible, which can increase the trust factor, helping you to land more jobs.

-Apply and Communicate
+Apply and communicate

 Once you find the right house, apply promptly.
 Be quick in answering questions and ask any questions you have.
-It’s always good to know what the rules are and expectations of the house owners before you jump in.
+It’s always good to know what the rules are and the expectations of the house owners before you jump in.

 Things to remember before you start house sitting

-Always check the requirements and do your research before you agree for any house sitting gigs.
+Always check the requirements and do your research before you agree to any house sitting gigs.
 Personal safety is most important if you are going to live in a new place for a more extended period.

-There are short term stays, and long term stays, and both of them have different requirements, so check them before you apply.
+There are short-term stays and long-term stays, and both of them have different requirements, so check them before you apply.

-Pros and Cons of House Sitting
+Pros and cons of house sitting

 House sitting jobs can save you a lot of rent if you are in a new place and want to test the waters before renting.